How does ovulation take place when you have one ovary?

-If the fallopian tube is absent, then the other fallopian tube can pick up the fertilized egg, as long as the tube is intact.
+If one fallopian tube is absent, then the other fallopian tube can pick up the fertilized egg, as long as the tube is intact.
 However, if both fallopian tubes are missing or they are not intact, then the fertilized egg is unable to travel toward the uterus and the sperm is unable to travel towards the egg.
 Fertilization is not possible, if egg and sperm cannot mee.
 If fertilization somehow happens, but the fertilized egg implants outside the uterus, then there is an increased risk of an ectopic pregnancy, a pregnancy that implants outside the uterus.
 If both fallopian tubes are missing, IVF or in vitro fertilization is required to get pregnant.
 In this case, the ovaries are stimulated by medication to produce lots of eggs, which are then surgically removed.
 The eggs are fertilized in the lab with your partner’s sperm and the resulting embryos are transferred back into the uterus.

 The good news is that in either case pregnancy is possible, though in certain situations fertility treatments may be required.
 If you are unsure whether you’ll be able to get pregnant on your own, don’t hesitate to make an appointment with a fertility specialist.